LukeGall/Level-4-Solo-Project/notesDiary.md

 * Reset marbles when a user places a new piece - done
 * Remove marble output and triggers when in starting set up, go back steps while making - done
 * Look at other suggestions

+## Notes for first draft of dissertation

+### Analysis
+* Precise analyse of the problem, understanding of the context, talk about existing products that have met the problem.
+Talk about the reqs

+### Software Product (Biggest part)
+* Well designed - components, UI, class interaction etc
+* Functional
+* Efficient, useable, maintainable and well documented

+### Eval
+* Has eval been useful why did I choose it etc?

+### Dissertation in general
+* Completeness and coherence, organisation, literacy, bib etc